Live-Webcams

 dedicated to Fontane on the site where Fontane's

-family home and pharmacy once stood.
+family home and his father's pharmacy once stood.

 Swinoujscie is also where Baroness